ericsakmar/connected-bike/README.md

-An attempt at reading data from a Schwinn IC4 and uploading it to Google Fit!
+Uses the Web Bluetooth API to collect data from a Schwinn IC4, upload it to Google Fit, and visualize it with D3!